kyma-project/community/collaboration/archive/sig-core/README.md

----
-title: Core Special Interest Group
+# Core Special Interest Group
----

 The purpose of the Core SIG is to:

 * Publicly represent Kyma.
 * Facilitate collaboration with external contributors.
 * Communicate the Kyma project vision and roadmap to the community.